hypervel/hypervel.org/docs/docs/packages.md

 #### Overriding Package Views

-When you use the `loadViewsFrom` method, Laravel Hyperf actually registers two locations for your views: the application's `resources/views/vendor` directory and the directory you specify.
-So, using the `courier` package as an example, Laravel Hyperf will first check if a custom version of the view has been placed in the `resources/views/vendor/courier` directory by the developer.
-Then, if the view has not been customized, Laravel Hyperf will search the package view directory you specified in your call to `loadViewsFrom`.
+When you use the `loadViewsFrom` method, Hypervel actually registers two locations for your views: the application's `resources/views/vendor` directory and the directory you specify.
+So, using the `courier` package as an example, Hypervel will first check if a custom version of the view has been placed in the `resources/views/vendor/courier` directory by the developer.
+Then, if the view has not been customized, Hypervel will search the package view directory you specified in your call to `loadViewsFrom`.
 This makes it easy for package users to customize / override your package's views.

 #### Publishing Views